-Fannie Mae and Freddie Mac, the organizations that own the majority of mortgages in the United States and set mortgage industry guidelines that the most lenders follow, announced a number of assistance measures for borrowers negatively impacted by the COVID-19 crisis.
-A similar set of policies apply to FHA and USDA loans and many national and regional lenders have adopted their own mortgage assistance programs.
+Fannie Mae and Freddie Mac, the organizations that own the majority of mortgages in the United States and set mortgage industry guidelines that most lenders follow, announced a number of assistance measures for borrowers negatively impacted by the COVID-19 crisis.
+A similar set of policies apply to FHA, VA and USDA loans and many national and regional lenders have adopted their own mortgage assistance programs.

 If you have experienced a job loss, layoff or pay reduction due to the current health crisis and are struggling to pay your mortgage, these programs may offer financial relief and help you stay in your home.

 The response to COVID-19 by regulators, agencies and certain lenders represents a stark contrast to the Great Recession, which saw millions of borrowers lose their homes to foreclosure.
 The initiatives outlined below are all designed to help keep people in their home.
 Plus, these programs are free and borrowers are not charged any fees, penalties or additional interest in most cases.

 Below, we summarize the homeowner relief programs Fannie Mae, Freddie Mac, the FHA, VA, USDA and other lenders are offering and answer key questions you may have.

 This means that you have a 60 day reprieve if you are at risk of losing your home due to foreclosure for any reason.
 Please note that this guideline may not apply to vacant or abandoned properties.